Frequently Asked Questions

 – Can you provide a detailed list of your inventory?

-My slab inventory is changing on a daily basis.
+No. My slab inventory is changing on a daily basis.
 Let me know what you’re looking for and I will be happy to let you know if I have it.
+You then need to make an appointment and pick out your desired piece.

 – What methods of payment do you accept?

-I accept cash, check, credit card, and bank transfers.
+I accept cash, check, and credit card.
 If a check is used for an order being shipped, then the order will be held 7-10 days until the check clears.
-All orders must be paid in full prior to pickup.
-No exceptions.
+All orders must be paid in full prior to pickup,absolutely no exceptions.

 – I have a highly valuable 12″ diameter Walnut tree growing in my yard.
 What will you pay me for it?